sharetribe/flex-docs/src/docs/concepts-users-and-authentication/user-permissions/index.md

 will be treated the same as non-registered users.
 See the endpoints that are restricted in this case [above](#approve-users-who-want-to-join-1).

-### Restrict publishing rights
+### Restrict posting rights

-Toggling this setting in the Console allows you to manually select which users can publish listings.
+Toggling this setting in the Console allows you to manually select which users can post listings.

 - `POST /own_listings/create_draft`
 - `POST /own_listings/publish_draft`